 The stars never shine brighter than out in the country, and you can forget about light pollution in rural Virginia.
 You'll find yourself spending hours outdoors under the dazzling light of the moon and the brilliant stars, discovering out constellations you may have not seen before in the amber haze in the clouds and the nighttime horizon in major cities.

 Search for Your Dream Home

 Popular Home Searches in Virginia

 Living in a rural area, you're not immediately surrounded by your neighbors.
 But you're in luck — the local fire departments in Virginia sponsor several fundraising events that residents can attend, and nearby equestrian facilities host plenty of annual and recurring events throughout the year.
 These are easy ways to meet your neighbors, celebrate your tight-knit community, and support local businesses and causes.

 When searching for a home, it helps to choose a location first.
-Our area of Virginia is comprised of several counties that have their own lifestyle, amenities, and desirable communities.
-Take a peek at the local area guides that we have to offer, which include pre-defined searches for horse farms, vineyards, and other popular real estate options.
+Virginia's countryside is comprised of several counties that have their own lifestyle, amenities, and desirable communities.
+Take a peek at the local area guides that we have to offer, which include pre-defined searches for horse farms, vineyards, luxury homes, and other popular real estate options.

 One major difference between rural Virginia communities and major cities is the lifestyle.
 Residents are more connected with one another, as well as with the local history and traditions.
 The equestrian lifestyle is a key part of the lifestyle in our area of Virginia, but there's more to love than just the annual events and space to ride.